 (pp. 48 line #1-4)

 Scheduling List Type field value of five can be transmitted in the same ranging round as an HBS IE for block scheduling in hyper block mode, as described in 10.32.3.5.
-The Block Scheduling Bitmap field represents one or multiple ranging blocks assigned to a device for transmission using a single Scheduling List field element in a hyper block.
+The elements of this scheduling list type include a Block Scheduling Bitmap field to specify for each listed responder which ranging blocks of the hyper block it is assigned for its transmissions.

 Comment index #109 in 15-24-0371-01-04ab-consolidated-comments-draft-1-0.xlsx